commontoolsinc/labs/rfcs/2024-05-21-ui-component-model.md

 - Pro: static tree
 - Con: less of this in the training set, but then again hyperscript is pretty common

-Alternatively this lifetime semantics could be used with JSX instead of hyperscript:
+Alternatively this Spellcaster-style component definition could be used with JSX instead of hyperscript:

 ```jsx
 export function Counter() {